 Great Movie Ride “Alien” Drinking Bird - As you first enter the Alien scene in Great Movie Ride, look at the spacesuit on the ride, and spot the colorful toy “drinking bird.”
 This is a tribute to the opening of the film, which also features the same bird in Nostromo.

-Sonny Eclipse - Most people are aware of the singing lounge lizard in Cosmic Ray’s Starlight Cafe, but few know that he has a “brother” in Tokyo Disneyland outside of Star Tours known as Officer Zzzzyxxx, who works as a baggage screener.
+Sonny Eclipse - Most people are aware of the singing lounge lizard in Cosmic Ray’s Starlight Cafe, which is one of the best counter service restaurants at Walt Disney World.
+However, few people that he has a “brother” in Tokyo Disneyland outside of Star Tours known as Officer Zzzzyxxx, who works as a baggage screener.
 Another more immediately “useful” Easter Egg is that Cast Members at Cosmic Ray’s will give out Sonny Eclipse stickers if you ask for them (and if they have some in stock).

 That’s our list of Walt Disney World “hidden” secrets, Easter Eggs, and other references that we most enjoy!
 We’ve learned about a lot of these from simply experiencing the parks at our leisure, but also from the D23 Scvanger Hunt we did a couple years ago, and from the sites, blogs, and books devoted to the topics.
 Big thanks to all of the great resources from which we’ve learned about these secrets over the years!